Why are falls in the elderly an important topic? To answer this question, consider these quick facts:

 Lack of physical activity.
 Lack of participation in regular exercise leads to poor muscle tone, loss of muscle strength, loss of bone flexibility, and loss of bone mass.
 Regularly participate in supervised weight-bearing exercises, and exercises to improve balance.
-Work for 15 minutes daily.
+Work for a goal of at least 15 minutes daily.
 Supervised walking and swimming are recommended.

 Alcohol carries its own risks for falls.
 It also does not mix well with medications and should be limited or avoided altogether.